Mary Ellen Pleasant: California Gold Rush and civil rights

-The California Gold Rush (1848–1855) provided a unique opportunity for blacks.
+The California Gold Rush (1848–1855) provided a unique opportunity for Black people.
 As one African American miner wrote to his wife, "This is the best place for black folks on the globe.
 All a man has to do is to work, and he will make money."
-Many blacks were made rich through prospecting.
+Many Black Americans were made rich through prospecting.

 Since only one out of ten pioneers coming to the state were women, Pleasant realized that she could seize a very lucrative opportunity to cook and provide lodging for the miners.
 There was a wrinkle.
 Americans southerners also made a run for the Gold Coast, taking their enslaved people with them.
 There were slave catchers and slaveholders who came looking for runaways.
 Governor Peter Hardeman Burnett was such a southerner who wanted to eliminate all blacks from the state.
 In addition, there was a California law that allowed any black person to be sold into slavery if they did not have appropriate papers.